plainionist/plainionist.github.io/_drafts/2018-03-11-Implementing-Clean-Architecture-AspNet.md

 - separation helps to migrate from classic "asp.net mvc" to "asp.net core mvc" and to "asp.net webapi" or asp.net core webapi

+PIC today
+(i abstracted backlogpresenter away because it is actually still kind of private class as known and called by controller. controller still in control flow)

+PIC separation

+CODE even now my controller does not need to know about the presenter just the asp.net controller just wires things up

 ## how to separate assemblies then?

 so far i am going for this: